-The treehouse accommodates two persons in the queen bedroom loft, plus one or two more on the floor in the first floor.
-For more than two people, a charge of $20 per person per night is added to the rate.
+The treehouse accommodates two persons in the queen bedroom loft, plus one or two more guests on cots on the first floor.
+For more than two people, a charge of $25 per person per night is added to the rate.

-The Treehouse at Moose Meadow is perhaps the only treehouse in Vermont that is fully licensed as a bed & breakfast by the State of Vermont, having passed rigorous regulations for structural integrity, fire safety, electrical, plumbing, water and health requirements to be a public-use facility.
+The Treehouse at Moose Meadow is the first treehouse in Vermont to be fully licensed as a bed & breakfast by the State of Vermont, having passed rigorous regulations for structural integrity, fire safety, electrical, plumbing, water and health requirements to be a public-use facility.
 The treehouse was started by students of the Yestermorrow Design/Build School and completed by their instructor Eyrich Stauffer and his talented crew at Stauffer Woodworking.